EndPointCorp/end-point-blog/2017/08/08/how-to-check-process-duration-in-linux.html.md

 ---
-author: Muhammad Najmi Ahmad Zabidi
+author: Muhammad Najmi bin Ahmad Zabidi
 gh_issue_number: 1320
 tags: shell, linux
 title: How to check process duration in Linux with the "ps" command